exebook/lobj/README.md

 If your app was crashed, the json file will contain the old data, from the last call to `save`, and the log file will contain all the recent data that was modified after the save but before the crash.

+May be useful for propotypes, experiments, pet projects and anywhere where you quickly need a safe persistent fast storage and do not want to install/configure database software/accounts/connections/machines.

 That's it.

 ### Usage